 This barrier to care is prior authorization.

-Prior authorization is a process that forces your physician to contact your insurance company or a pharmacy benefit manager to get approval before you can access certain treatments.
+Prior authorization is a process that forces your physician to contact your insurance company to get approval before you can access certain treatments.
 The process makes it harder to deliver quality care, because it allows a company focused on maximizing profits to come between you and your physician’s recommendation.
 This means you wait longer for the care you need.

 Raise your voice.